PeterMourfield/testing-research/README.md

 **RoslynDataFlowSample** uses the Roslyn API to perform some basic Data Flow Analysis

 ## TODO:
+1. Expanded the TestOracles in the Assert class
-Write a code coverage tool that instruments the test to provide basic code coverage metrics
+2. Write a code coverage tool that instruments the test to provide basic code coverage metrics

 ## TestRunner
 To execute the TestRunner from the command line: